drainage

 Notes

-• This algorithm has only been tested for gravity stabilized configurations, meaning the more dense fluid is on the bottom.
+This algorithm only provides sensible results for gravity stabilized configurations, meaning the more dense fluid is on the bottom.
 Be sure that inlets are specified accordingly.

 Examples